csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 matrix, matrices are multi-dimensional.

 The opcode [scans](https://csound.com/docs/manual/scans.html)
-&nbsp;gives us the flexibility of specifying a scan trajectory, analogous to telling the phasor/table combination to read values non-consecutively.
+gives us the flexibility of specifying a scan trajectory, analogous to telling the phasor/table combination to read values non-consecutively.
 We could read these values, not left to right, but in a spiral order, by specifying a table to be the _ifntraj_ argument of _scans_.